Home > About Winedoctor

 It is not just notes though.
 I have never had much faith in the wine critic who churns out reams of notes but can never be bothered to provide the background information.
 For every domaine I profile I give a detailed history, information on the people, the vineyards and the winemaking philosophies, as well as my personal opinion too.
 And if that isn't enough, I have detailed multi-page wine guides to give even more background information.

 The cost of access to Winedoctor is £45 per annum, equivalent to £3.75 per month.
 This is payable by credit card in a single annual sum, allowing access to all paywall-protected articles during the period of subscription.
+The fee renews each year, giving you continued access to Winedoctor.

 Can we try it out?

 - Bordeaux profile: reports generally vary from three to eight pages.
 My profile of Cos d'Estournel is in the middle.
+Note this is already an outdated profile; the one in the site has since been updated.

 - En primeur tasting report: recent en primeur reports tend to stretch over about 35 pages.
 My 2011 St Emilion report is just four pages from my 2011 primeurs review.